 Maybe sooner!
 You had a great meeting.
 Perhaps you had a few drinks; and you and your new “best friend” agreed that the two of you working together could conquer the world.
 Unfortunately after the meeting your “new best friend” got a call from his wife and now has to pick up the milk.
-This weekend his daughter has a dance recital, and he just received five invitations to play “Candy Crush” from his "friends" on Facebook.
+This weekend his daughter has a dance recital, and now he's busy watching Tik Tok videos.
 You better assume as FACT that no matter how engaging you were at the meeting, that your prospect, like you, has a life outside of business and your failure to follow up immediately will result in you being forgotten!

 Fact # 3: If you are waiting for someone to email or call you….you will be disappointed!

 As mentioned in Fact #2, you will be forgotten within 48 hours of your meeting.
 So if you’re under the assumption that someone is going to email or call you as if they have no life outside of you….you will be disappointed.
 Don’t be afraid to take the first step, even if they “promised” to email or call.
 Just send a “thank you”.
 Tell them you enjoyed the meeting.

 Fact #4: No one will “Like” you, “Accept” you, or “Follow” you unless you’re willing to take the first step!

 In the world of social networking, I hear all the time “Like” me on Facebook, “Accept” my invitation on LinkedIn, or “Follow” me on Instagram.
 Try taking the first step.
 Make sure you're the one to send the social media invitations.
 Ask your prospect about their business pages.
 You’ll be surprised at how well you are received when you show an interest in some one else's business.

 Fact # 5: You are not on anyone’s calendar or schedule.